 10 March 2010:

 Trying to return to normal after the multiple funerals and a memorial service is difficult for l’Aiguillon-sur-Mer and La Faute-sur-Mer.
-The children have gone back to school, with trauma counsellors at l’Aiguillon-sur-Mer, but La Faute-sur-Mer is now a ghost town - completely evacuated and the electricty cut by the mayor.
+The children have gone back to school, with trauma counsellors at l’Aiguillon-sur-Mer, but La Faute-sur-Mer is now a ghost town - completely evacuated and the electricity cut by the mayor.

 At l’Aiguillon-sur-Mer, a house has now collapsed after the ocean’s battering, and the Hotel de Commerce, built in 1922 and a local landmark, is being demolished today - its walls are no longer stable.
 Of course, the farmers continue to have huge problems because their land is completely salt-sodden, even the animal feed is affected, let alone this seasons crops that had been growing in the now ruined fields.
 There is now talk of shutting down the Municipal camping, completely flooded and built within a floodable area.